Terms and Conditions

 Trips will be confirmed once a minimum of eight (8) guests have placed Booking Deposits and are verified participants.
 We reserve the right to confirm trips at fewer than eight participants at our sole discretion.

-We will make reasonable attempts to contact you during this period via email, phone, or text-based messaging, but it remains your responsibility to ensure timely payment.
+It remains your responsibility to ensure payments are made on time.
 Should a payment attempt fail, we will notify you immediately.
 You will have a grace period of 48 hours to provide an alternative payment method before the booking is considered cancelled by you.

 Trips will be confirmed once a minimum of eight (8) guests have placed Booking Deposits and are verified participants.
 We reserve the right to confirm trips at fewer than eight participants at our sole discretion.

-We will make reasonable attempts to contact you during this period via email, phone, or text-based messaging, but it remains your responsibility to ensure timely payment.
+It remains your responsibility to ensure payments are made on time.
 Should a payment attempt fail, we will notify you immediately.
 You will have a grace period of 48 hours to provide an alternative payment method before the booking is considered cancelled by you.

 3. Trip Inclusions and Exclusions